 VII.
 Summary

-This study presents athe simulation of the interaction between electrons and plane electromagnetic waves within uniform magnetic and electrostatic fields.
+This study illustrate the Anomalous Doppler effect based on the simulation of the interaction between electrons and plane electromagnetic waves within uniform magnetic and electrostatic fields.
 It was found that the Anomalous Doppler effect could efficiently suppress runaway electron energy by scattering the electron's parallel energy into perpendicular energy.
 Based on the simulation results, only 9 W/m² of left-hand wave energy is sufficient to suppress the runaway electron parallel energy under the typical Tokamak startup background scenario.The extraordinary wave, located near the upper-hybrid resonance, is the most effective candidate for mitigating runaway electrons.
 By injecting this extraordinary wave from the high-field side of the Tokamak, runaway electrons at the Tokamak core can be suppressed.
 This suppression could be achieved based on real-time plasma density diagnostics by dynamically adjusting wave frequencies, with the required field intensity being only a few orders of magnitude greater than the electrostatic field.The simulation demonstrates that during the Anomalous Doppler effect, the parallel velocity of electrons can be rapidly converted into rotational velocity, with only left-hand circular polarization waves contributing to this effect.
 When the electric field exceeds the critical threshold, the electromagnetic wave captures the parallel momentum of the electrons, continuously transferring energy from the parallel electrostatic field to rotational energy and resonance waves.
 The ratio between the loss of parallel energy and the increase in rotational energy is consistent with both quantum theory and simulation results.
 Additionally, the study explores the fundamental physics of ADE through energy, momentum, and angular momentum conservation.

 REFERENCES